TomasVotruba/phpstan-bodyscan/README.md

 ## How does it work?

 First, we look into the project root for `phpstan.neon` file.
-If its there, we reuse its `parameters > paths` configuration.
-If not, we look for defaults source code paths like `/src`, '/app', '/tests', etc.
+If found, we reuse its `parameters > paths` configuration.
+If not, we look for defaults source code paths like `/src`, `/app`, `/tests`, etc.

 Then we run PHPStan for each level from 0 to 8.
 We count errors and display them in a table.